Osimhen wins penalty as Napoli regain Serie A top spot with Bologna win

 Insigne was called to action again and he scored his second goal of the night to seal maximum points for the hosts.

-The victory was Napoli’s ninth league win after 10 matches, after they dropped their first points of the season in a goalless draw with Roma on Sunday.
+The victory was Napoli’s ninth league win in 10 matches, after they dropped their first points of the season in a goalless draw with Roma on Sunday.

 Osimhen played the entire duration alongside Senegal’s Kalidou Koulibaly while Cameroon’s Andre-Frank Zambo Anguissa was in action for 75 minutes and Algeria defender Faouzi Ghoulam made his return to action as an 87th-minute substitute.